prashantcraju/geometric-stability-crispr/README.md

-# From syntax to semantics: the geometric crisis in perturbation biology
+# From syntax to semantics: geometric stability as the missing axis of perturbation biology

 ## Setup & Dependencies